Thanks for visiting Free Tours by Foot New York!

 F – Morgan Guaranty Trust – corner of Wall Street and Broad Street

 The former Morgan Guaranty Trust Company at 23 Wall Street was the bank of J.P.
-Morgan, who said he did not have to build a skyscraper as a monument to his wealth since everyone knew how much he was worth.
+Morgan, who said he did not need a skyscraper as a monument to his wealth since everyone knew how much he was worth.

-G – Trust Company of America
+G – Trust Company of America – 37 Wall St.

 Beaux-Arts style building designed by Francis Kimball was the center of the Panic of 1907, which encouraged the Federal Reserve system to be developed.

 I – Museum of American Finance – 48 Wall Street

-The Museum, a non-profit Smithsonian affiliate, is the only independent museum dedicated to providing educational programs on “finance, the financial markets, money, banking and Alexander Hamilton,” according to their website www.financialhistory.org.
+The Museum, a non-profit Smithsonian affiliate, is the only independent museum dedicated to providing educational programs on “finance, the financial markets, money, banking, and Alexander Hamilton,” according to their website.

 J – 55 Wall Street

-Built after the fire of 1835 destroyed the original Merchants’ Exchange, the three-story Ionic temple-style building boasts 16 single block granite columns of Quincy granite and a commanding central hall that is now an events facility for Cipriani.
+Built after the fire of 1835 destroyed the original Merchants’ Exchange, this three-story Ionic temple-style building boasts 16 single block granite columns of Quincy granite and a commanding central hall that is now an events facility for Cipriani.